-The MACsec-IP-163/164 is a MACsec engine developed specifically for high-speed, multi-rate and multi-port Ethernet devices.
-Its architecture provides an optimal solution for aggregate throughput ranging from 100G to 800G and beyond.
-The MACsec-IP-163/164 is ideal for deployment in data center, enterprise and carrier network applications, as well as network-attached high-performance computing.
+The MACsec-IP-164 is a MACsec/IPsec engine developed specifically for high-speed, multi-rate and multi-port Ethernet devices.
+Its architecture provides an optimal multi-protocol solution solution for aggregate throughput ranging from 100G to 800G and beyond.
+The MACsec-IP-164 is ideal for deployment in data center, enterprise and carrier network applications, as well as network-attached high-performance computing.

 Cloud computing and data center throughput requirements have driven Ethernet and OTN standards to 100G, 400G and now to 800G.
 These standards deploy multiple SerDes lanes with various rates, which require support for flexible bandwidth allocation for a varying number of channels (ports), depending on the target silicon.